 When you’re using a cloud service, it’s even more important to hide file metadata such as names and sizes.
 The encrypted files are, after all, residing in someone else’s data center.
 You can divide your archive into more than one container – for instance, one for sensitive files and another for non-sensitive.
 That way, you can include extra precautions for your sensitive data.

-#5 A Protected, Virtual Drive
+5. A Protected Virtual Drive Environment

 How do you use these containers?
 A mounted container is based on virtual drive technology.
 While it’s mounted, it appears to your software like any other drive.
 You can use the container to store internal data and temp files.
 They never show up in unencrypted form on the physical storage.
 When it’s dismounted, the files aren’t visible to anybody.
 No other applications can read them, even if they have hardware-level access to the drive.